NikolaDai/AIAS/README.md

-# AIAS
-Author Information Analysis and Scheduling System (AIAS)
+#Author Information Analysis and Scheduling System(AIAS)
+##Step 1: build the initial springMVC based demo
+* follow the instructions in 《Spring Boot in Action》